RavenousLegs

 Island Hopping in Lakshadweep on cruise M.V.
 Kavaratti

-Inquisitive about the marine life, my trip to Lakshadweep was primarily to experience the underwater life.
-I tried my hands on snorkelling and Scuba Diving at Lakshadweep in each of the islands I visited and I must admit, I was AQUADDICTED for the rest of my life.
-For the first time in my life I had taken a dip in the ocean and discovered that a different universe exists underwater.
+My trip to Lakshadweep was primarily driven by my curiosity about the marine life.
+I immersed myself in snorkeling and scuba diving in each island I visited, and I must admit, I became an aquaddict for the rest of my life.
+For the first time in my life, I took a dip in the ocean and discovered a whole new universe underwater.

 Underwater life in Lakshadweep